Mistakes: Exterior Shutters Today vs Historic Shutters –

 A Tie-Back on a shutter is usually referred to as a Shutter Dog or Shutter Catch.
 A Shutter Dog holds the shutter in place from the front.
 Since it is visible, there are many decorative Dogs to choose from.

 “Dog” is an Old English word that means “a simple mechanical fastener”.
 The “S” style shutter dog was the popular style of the 1920-30’s.
-More info on types of shutter dogs used throughout history in Part 5 of my shutter articles.
+More info on types of shutters used throughout history in Part 5 of my shutter articles.
 Shutter dogs get mounted at the base of the shutter about 3/4 out toward the end.
 Shutter dogs are weighted at one end to hold the shutter in place.
 Otherwise the shutter dog could turn to the side and the shutter will become loose and flap around.
-If there is no space below the shutter to mount a shutter dog, a side-mount shutter dog can be mounted to the side of the shutter.
+If there is no space below the shutter to mount a shutter dog, a side-mount shutter dog can be mounted to the side of the shutter in this situation only.
 Shutter dogs must be within arms reach for shutters would be opened and closed from inside not outside the house.